Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 What Is Skype?

-Skype is a computer program that allows you to make free voice and video calls between two computers, tablets, or smartphones that have Internet connections.
-Calls can also be made to land line and cell phone numbers from your computer, and calls to international numbers cost about the same as a local call.
-This tutorial explains the basics of how to setup Skype on a laptop/desktop, add contacts, and make a call.
+Calls can also be made to landline and cell phone numbers from your computer or mobile device, and calls to international numbers cost about the same as a local call.
+This tutorial explains the basics of how to set up Skype on a laptop/desktop, add contacts and make calls.

 What Do You Need to Use Skype?